hoangKnLai/vscode-ipython/README.md

 Enable IPython Terminal creation and direct execution of `python` code from editor.

-If you find the extension useful, it would be awesome if you can leave a comment here and/or a suggestion on GitHub!!
+If you find the extension useful, it would be awesome if you can leave a comment and/or a suggestion on GitHub!!
 - What feature you like and use the most?
 - What other feature(s) you would like to have?